 By the way, Dinah Roe incorporated the seemingly spoiled family photo beautifully into the introduction of her book The Rossettis in Wonderland, which I highly recommend.

-For me, the image of Jane Morris’ scarf lightly dancing in the breeze is a like a private view into what it was like in Rossetti’s garden that day in 1865: There was Jane.
-She was beautiful.
-Rossetti was there.
-Parsons was there.
-They felt a breeze.
-It paints a picture.
+For me, the image of Jane Morris’ scarf lightly dancing in the breeze is a like a private view into what it was like in Rossetti’s garden that day in 1865: Beautiful Jane poses.
+Rossetti discusses the photographs with Parsons.
+A gentle breeze made itself known.